Credit Card Fraud: How to Protect Yourself

 If you experience any kind of data breach or if your identity has been compromised in any shape or form, the first thing you have to do is change all your online passwords.

-The sooner you catch unusual activities on your account, the less the damage.
+The sooner you catch unusual activities on your account, the lesser the damage.
 Nip it in the bud as soon as possible.
-Different banks may have different forms but be sure to have justification or evidence that you were not personally responsible for any fraudulent transactions.
+Different banks may have different processes around recovering any stolen money but you need to be sure you have justification or evidence you were not personally responsible for any fraudulent transactions.

 Questions and answers about credit card fraud

-Here are some of the frequently asked questions about credit card fraud:
+Here are some of the most frequently asked questions about credit card fraud:

 Is credit card fraud considered a form of identity theft?

-Credit card fraud is a form of identity theft because another person is using your personal data.
-That person could only apply for a credit card under your name by having your personal information in the first place!
+Credit card fraud is a form of identity theft because another person is impersonating you by using your personal data.
+This person could only apply for a credit card under your name by having your personal information in the first place!

 Do banks investigate credit card fraud?